 Margie joined NCTRC in 1993 as a physical therapist and PATH-certified therapeutic riding instructor.
 She holds a master’s degree in Physical Therapy from Case Western Reserve University, and received training in hippotherapy through the American Hippotherapy Association’s Level I and Level II courses.
 She never tires of the joys of helping children and adults with physical challenges begin to overcome these and thrive through the partnership with a willing horse or pony and team of dedicated volunteers.

-Equine Specialist in Mental Health and Learning, Instructor Candidate
+Volunteer Manager, Instructor, Equine Specialist in Mental Health & Learning

 Special Projects, Instructor